The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Methodology

+The results of IRT are typically presented using three characteristic plots {which we illustrate below using questions Q7, Q8, Q16, and Q19 from the grade 3-4 cCTt data taken from \citet{el-hamamsy_comparing_2022}}\footnote{{Please note that these items were arbitrarily chosen for illustrative purposes with the objective of having difficulty and discrimination parameters that differed sufficiently between them.}}.

-The first are \textbf{Item Characteristic Curves} (ICCs, see Fig.~\ref{fig:IRT_theory} A and B) which are logistic (i.e. S-shaped) curves that indicate the probability of a student to answer an item correctly (y-axis, ) according to their latent ability (x-axis, ).
-For all types of models (1-PL, 2-PL, 3-PL and 4-PL), each item is considered to have a given difficulty (varying latent ability, i.e. the x-value, starting which students of higher ability have a 50\% probability, y-value, of answering correctly).
+The first {type of plots} are \textbf{Item Characteristic Curves} (ICCs, see Fig.~\ref{fig:IRT_theory} A and B) which are logistic (i.e. S-shaped) curves that indicate the probability of a student to answer an item correctly (y-axis, ) according to their latent ability (x-axis, ).
+For all types of models (1-PL, 2-PL, 3-PL and 4-PL), each item is considered to have a given difficulty (varying latent ability, i.e. the x-value, starting which students of higher ability have a 50\% probability, y-value, of answering correctly). {According to \citet{de_ayala_theory_2022}, typical items have difficulties between -3 and +3.
+Easy items have scores below -2, average items having scores between -2 and +2 and hard items have scores above +2.}

 When considering 2 parameter logistic (2-PL) models, the items also have varying discriminability as can be seen through varying ICC slopes (see Fig.~\ref{fig:IRT_theory} B): items with high discriminability will have a steep ICC slope, while items with low discriminability will have a gentle slope.

 The second plot consists of bell shaped \textbf{Item Information Curves}, or IICs (see Fig.~\ref{fig:IRT_theory} C) which indicate the amount of information provided by each item for a given latent ability.
 The maximum of each IIC is reached for the item's difficulty, i.e. the ability starting which students have at least a 50\% probability of answering correctly.
-Generally, items with high discriminability (steep ICC slopes) provide a lot of information at the item's difficulty.
+Generally, items with high discriminability (steep ICC slopes) provide a lot of information at the item's difficulty. {According to \citet{de_ayala_theory_2022}, reasonably good discrimination values range from approximately 0.8 to 2.5.}

 The last plot is the \textbf{Test Information Function} (TIF) with Standard Error of the Measurement (SEM).
 The TIF is the sum of the Item Information Curves of the items in the test (see Fig.~\ref{fig:IRT_theory} D).
 That is to say the TIF is the sum of the information provided over the latent ability scale by all the items of the test.
 The maximum of the TIF indicates where the instrument is better able to discriminate.
 The range of abilities where the test provides the least information also have the highest standard error of the measurement, meaning that the test is also less reliable for these ability estimates.
 Instruments may thus easily be compared according to the TIF scale to determine where they are able to provide more information about the students' ability.
 The reliability of the test at a given ability level may also be computed using the following formula $r=1-SEM(\theta)^2$ where $\theta$ is the ability.